troglobit/libuev/README.md

 often a far easier approach, as well as less error prone.

-The purpose of many applications is, with a little logic sprinkled on top, to act on: network packets entering an interface, timeouts expiring, mouse clicks, or other types of events.
+The purpose of many applications is, with a little logic sprinkled on top, to act upon: network packets entering an interface, timeouts expiring, mouse clicks, or other types of events.
 Such applications are often very well suited to use an event loop.